sigridjoubert/sigridjoubert.github.io/content/pages/Contact.md

 # Contact

-Based in Montreal+Toronto.

-For any inquiry, please contact through email at _contact.sigridjoubert@gmail.com_
+For any inquiries please contact: contact.sigridjoubert@gmail.com